JAEGER2K/lenie/README.md

 * ~~Generation of pages dedicated to single posts~~
 * ~~Headers for posts displaying date of publishing, last modification, author~~
 * ~~Ordering posts by configurable criteria~~

+And this is a list of planned work during the beta:

+* Find, document and eliminate all bugs
+* Efficiency: Currently *lenie* is pretty damn fast but has only been tested with small blogs of a limited post-count.
+In order for that speed to scale for blogs with 1000+ posts *lenie* needs to learn to selectively generate only those pages affected by affected the current commit.
+Once that is done *lenies* scalability is determined by *git*, which is proven to scale way beyond the amount of text a single person can write in their lifetime.
+* Host an example blog (duh, I already have written the development documentation as blog, it only needs to be hosted)
+* Something something test cases
+* Consider replacing the default *markdown* with one of the many alternatives to provide additional features for formatting and easy of use (eg. images embedded in the text)

+Feature additions for *lenie* after a stable release:

+* *$ lenie init* should provide the option to write the default config to file and add it to the new repository
+* A smart concept for signing posts with your GPG-Key
+* Some assembly of stats about the blog, probably on a dedicated page.